saranyamadhusudhan-prog/TicTacToeConsoleVsComputer-Python/README.md

 **On a Windows computer**:
 Download and install Git for Windows from the official Git website

+# Install Python (if not already installed):
+Download and install the latest stable version from python.org

 # Clone repository
 git clone  https://github.com/saranyamadhusudhan-prog/TicTacToeConsoleVsComputer-Python.git